smpita/typeas/README.md

 ## Nullables

-If you would prefer to receive `null` instead of having an exception thrown, each type method has a nullable counterpart.
+Starting in `v2.2.0` if you would prefer to receive `null` instead of having an exception thrown, each type method has a nullable counterpart.

 ```php
 Smpita\TypeAs::nullableCarbon('invalid-timestamp') === null